 What Is The CONQUER Registry?

-In 2018, The SRF launched the CONQUER Registry (an acronym for COllaborative National QUality and Efficacy Registry) – a first-of-it’s-kind nationwide patient registry and biosample repository aimed at improving care and developing more effective, personalized therapies for systemic sclerosis (scleroderma) patients.
+In 2018, The SRF launched the CONQUER Registry (an acronym for COllaborative National QUality and Efficacy Registry) – a first-of-its-kind nationwide longitudinal scleroderma patient registry and biosample repository aimed at improving care and developing more effective, personalized therapies for systemic sclerosis (scleroderma) patients.
 Scleroderma can manifest in many different ways.

 Why is the CONQUER Registry needed?